The question when working out is how to reduce the back pain that causes problems.

 CLICK HERE to watch the YouTube video.

 There are two things that I focus on:

 Unlocking the hips and decompressing the spine.

-There are easy exercises that you can do between your sets in order to unlock your hips and decompress your spine.
+You can do easy exercises between your sets to unlock your hips and decompress your spine.
 The easiest way to unlock those hips is to do a Progressive Body Weight Squat.

-Go through a bodyweight squat, starting at one depth and then going a little bit deeper, and then going even a little bit deeper.
+Go through a bodyweight squat, starting at one depth, then going a little bit deeper, and then going even a little deeper.
 Have your arms out front to counterbalance.
-Really focus on keeping your curve in the spine the same throughout the movement.
-Work on bringing the hips as far down as you can to really loosen up those hips.
+Focus on keeping your curve in the spine the same throughout the movement.
+Work on bringing the hips as far down as you can to loosen up those hips.

 Stand with your feet slightly more than hip-width apart and work on bringing those hips down as far as you can before your pelvis ends up tucking.
-Go through 10-20 repetitions in order to unlock those hips.
+Go through 10-20 repetitions to unlock those hips.
 Make sure you are not experiencing any pain in your knees as you squat.